-We recently stumbled across DIY Cartel.
-It's a neat little online shop where you can order table leg kits to make industrial-style furniture.
+We recently stumbled across these table leg kits to make industrial-style furniture.
 Each kit includes eight floor flanges and four pipes threaded to fit the flanges.
 We thought this was a fun idea, and gave it a try.
 Here's how:

 Because we wanted to make an industrial piece, we headed to Ballard Reuse, a local salvage (or, treasure!) store.
 We weren't exactly sure what we wanted to make, so spent some time browsing around.
 There were doors, windows, tiles, and so many beautiful old things.
 We settled on a shutter that was only $4.

 Then it was time to head to Dunn Lumber to gather our supplies.
 We knew the shutter wasn't very sturdy, so we wanted to get some extra wood to provide reinforcement.
 We also needed to gather some additional supplies to totally turn this shutter into a coffee table.

 If there's visible dirt on your item, wash it down using Krud Kutter, and wait for it to dry before doing anything else.
 (If it's only slightly dirty, lightly wipe it down with Krud Kutter and let it dry.)